 On Older Androids

-Taking screenshots on older Androids requires an app such as Screenshot Ultimate (free) or No Root Screenshot ($5).
+Taking screen images on older Androids requires an app such as Screenshot Ultimate (free) or No Root Screenshot ($5).